Skip to main content

 For years, we’ve tested ranges following specific scientific protocols to ensure consistency across products.

 We evaluate cooktop burners using a thermocouple thermometer to measure temperature ranges.
-We evaluate the oven by measuring temperature fluctuations with the same thermometer, as well as a thermal imaging to gauge insulation and heat retention.
+We evaluate the oven by measuring temperature fluctuations with the same thermometer and using thermal imaging to assess insulation and heat retention.

 Then, we bake cookies and broil bread to assess the oven's ability to maintain consistent temperatures.
-We also run a battery of usability tests to evaluate the user-friendliness of the appliance and any smart features on board.
+We also run a battery of usability tests to evaluate the appliance's user-friendliness and any onboard smart features.

 Our article on how we test ranges offers more specifics on the Reviewed testing procedures.